 |Heavy-duty wash||Very dirty, old red dust or long term stains||1 part of CT-18 with 9 parts of water|

-AC 40 Truck Wash removes road grime and dirt from all surfaces like plastic, rubber, chrome, aluminium and paintwork.
+AC 40 Truck Wash (available on eBay) removes road grime and dirt from all surfaces like plastic, rubber, chrome, aluminium and paintwork.
 It is also biodegradable and free rinsing.
 Spray with a foam gun or apply with a sponge.
 To avoid streaking it is recommended to apply from the bottom-up and don’t use it in sunlight.

 It is a concentrate, so you should dilute it with water.